As a singer you often hear terms like head voice, chest voice, and mixed voice and falsetto thrown around.

 Just mentally picturing yourself "letting go" as you go higher is enough to direct your body to physically let go.
 It sounds strange, but it works!

-Doing this will help you to avoid building up any tension or pressure.
+Doing this will help you to avoid building up any tension or pressure around your vocal folds.
 So your larynx stays in place.

 To be the best singer you can be, it's good to have the ability to get into either your head voice or your mixed voice depending on the situation.